Title

 Adams plays the role of the squat New England Yankee, working his own farm in Quincy, horrified by slavery, constantly pinching pennies to end up with a $100,000 estate at his demise, forever speaking his mind in plain language that lacks in diplomacy.
 It is he who coerces Jefferson into drafting the Declaration on the grounds that he is “ten times the better writer.”

-Jefferson is the tall, rail-thin Southerner, master of his Monticello plantation run by slaves, a congenital spendthrift whose inheritance will be $100,000 in debts, forever the quiet, often sneaky politician, but also the one truest author of America’s hopes and ideals.
+Jefferson is the tall, rail-thin Southerner, master of his Monticello plantation run by slaves, a congenital spendthrift whose inheritance will be $100,000 in debts.
+He is forever the quiet, often sneaky politician, but also the one truest author of America’s hopes and ideals.
 From the beginning he sees in Adams the “colossus of America’s independence” with the bulldog tenacity needed to make his elegant phrases come to life in practice.

 Throughout their lives, both are certain they are right in their lifestyles and convictions.